 Perhaps most importantly for Republicans, passing a budget would allow them to use a special Senate rule known as reconciliation.
-With it, they can repeal Obamacare -- as many Republicans have vowed to do -- without the threat of a Democratic filibuster.
+With it, they can repeal Obamacare without the threat of a Democratic filibuster.

-While the President has said he would veto the repeal, passing it through both chambers would be a key accomplishment for the GOP.
+While the President has said he would veto the repeal, passing it through both chambers would be an important accomplishment for the GOP.

 "The Republicans have a totally different vision of what the country is and should be than we have," said Senate Democratic Leader Harry Reid.